A new set of cluster driven composite development indicators: Declarations

-A.V wishes to thank EPSRC for providing funding during his PhD studies.
+A.V wishes to thank EPSRC for providing funding during his PhD studies under grant EP/M50788X/1.
 We also wish to thank the ESRC Network Plus project ’Rebuilding macroeconomics’.
-We acknowledge support from Economic and Political Science Research Council (EPSRC) grant EP/P031730/1.
+We acknowledge support from Economic and Physical Science Research Council (EPSRC) grant EP/P031730/1.
 We are grateful to the NVIDIA corporation for supporting our research in this area with the donation of a GPU.